200percentmicky/chadmusic/docs/setup/creating_app.md

 ![](../assets/app_name.png)

-:two: After creating your application, navigate to the Bot section of your application, and click **Reset Token**.
+After creating your application, navigate to the Bot section of your application, and click **Reset Token**.

 ![](../assets/app_bot_tab.png)
 ![](../assets/app_reset_token.png)